panchul/sb_scala/README.md

 I will gradually migrate the notes I have to this repository.
 To keep track of what I am adding:

++ knapsack
+    - Implementation of a knapsack problem, for Forge Of Empires quest, to achieve exact population size.
+      There is a quick one-file script as well, in ```snippets``` folder.
+This is an ```sbt``` template with Scalatest, etc.

 + snippets
     - Quick refresher on Scala.
 Just to trigger the Scala mindset if I did not use it in a while.